|

 theory of the Poincaré group.
 For massive particles, the little

-contrast, for massless particles, the little group is
+representations.
+In contrast, for massless particles, the little group

-motion) but also “translations” in the plane transverse to
+“translations” in the plane transverse to the momentum.

-the momentum.
-These translation-like generators do not act trivially on
+These translation-like generators do not act trivially on the

 field-theoretic language.
 As a result, any attempt to construct a